 The inventor had used his Time Machine to travel into the future.
-He began his journey by making three stops: in the 1950’s, the 1960’s, and in 2018.
-During each stop, he meets a young couple who he talks with to find out about what their lives are like.
-Discouraged and disappointed to learn that advances in technology seem to separate people more than serve to bring them together, he decides to use his Time Machine to travel far, far into the future where he stops in the year 802,701.
-He arrives next to a large sculpture of what appears to be a Sphynx.
+He began his journey by making three stops: in the 1950s, the 1960s, and in 2018.
+During each stop, he meets a young couple whom he talks with to find out about what their lives are like.
+Discouraged and disappointed to learn that advances in technology seem to separate people more than serve to bring them together, he decides to use his Time Machine to travel far, far into the future, where he stops in the year 802,701.
+He arrives next to a large sculpture of what appears to be a Sphinx.

-He makes friends with the Eloi female and they attempt to talk.
+He makes friends with the Eloi female, and they attempt to talk.
 He discovers her name is Weena.
-The Time Traveller discovers what appears to be wells but that air is moving through them.
-Surmising the wells may lead him to an underground network he could follow to find his Time Machine, he lowers himself down the well despite Weena’s pleading with him not to.
+The Time Traveller discovers what appears to be wells through which air moves.
+Surmising the wells may lead him to an underground network he could follow to find his Time Machine, he lowers himself down the well, despite Weena’s pleading with him not to.
 At the bottom of the well, the Time Traveller discovers the well is really a ventilation shaft and machinery used to bring the air underground.
-He also discovers the remains of an Eloi on a table and realizes that the Morlocks take care of the Eloi, so they can eat them.
-He is attacked by Morlocks but escapes by using the fire from matches to drive them away; the Morlocks are sensitive to light from living in the dark, underground and are afraid of fire.
+He also discovers the remains of an Eloi on a table and realizes that the Morlocks take care of the Eloi so they can eat them.
+He is attacked by Morlocks but escapes by using the fire from matches to drive them away; the Morlocks are sensitive to light from living in the dark underground and are afraid of fire.

-Afraid of a Morlock attack at night, the Time Traveller leaves with Weena in search of shelter and they walk until they find an old museum.
+Afraid of a Morlock attack at night, the Time Traveller leaves with Weena in search of shelter, and they walk until they find an old museum.
 There, he looks for a weapon to use against the Morlocks and is upset to discover books and all mankind had built in ruins.
-He and Weena also discover the footprints of Morlocks and he decides they will be safer in the woods.
-There he builds a fire to keep the Morlocks away but in the night he falls asleep and the fire goes out.
+He and Weena also discover the footprints of Morlocks, and he decides they will be safer in the woods.
+There he builds a fire to keep the Morlocks away, but in the night he falls asleep and the fire goes out.
 The Morlocks attack and kidnap Weena.
 He makes his way back to the Sphinx and is surprised to find a door open in the base.
-Entering, he finds his Time Machine but it is a trap and he is attacked by Morlocks.
-He escapes by climbing into his machine and travelling farther into the future, when almost all life has died out.
+Entering, he finds his Time Machine, but it is a trap, and he is attacked by Morlocks.
+He escapes by climbing into his machine and travelling further into the future, when almost all life has died out.
 Disappointed by the end of time on earth, he returns to his own time.

 The Time Machine explores how individuals fit into society and asks whether technology always leads to progress and where it is taking humanity.